Density-dependent habitat selection and consequences for fitness in a fluctuating ground squirrel population

 Mean resource selection ratios for golden-mantled ground squirrels at two spatial scales: where an individual chooses to place its home range, or the area needed for day-to-day activities (Second Order), and where within its home range it spends most of its time (Third Order).
 Everything above the dotted red line indicates positive selection.

-Habitat comprises a combination of resources (for example, food, water, space) and conditions (for example, temperature, absence of enemies) that are critical to an animal's performance, or 'fitness' (the ability to survive or reproduce).
+Habitat comprises a combination of resources (such as food, water, space) and conditions (for example, temperature, absence of enemies) that are critical to an animal's performance, or 'fitness' (the ability to survive or reproduce).
 However, selection for certain habitat types or features may vary with changing population density.
 While wildlife management requires understanding these habitat-fitness relationships, access to these data is rare in wild mammal populations.

-I explore habitat selection decisions, including the effect of population density on selection and the fitness consequences of non-random resource use, in a population of golden-mantled ground squirrels (Callospermophilus laterals).
+I explore habitat selection decisions, including the effect of population density on selection and the fitness consequences of non-random resource use, in a population of golden-mantled ground squirrels (Callospermophilus lateralis).
 My research takes place at the Rocky Mountain Biological Laboratory in Gothic, Colorado, where I trap, mark, and observe individuals over 3-month periods of time as part of a long-term study.

 Predictive models show that access to perches, from which golden-mantled ground squirrels can gain predator visibility, influences habitat selection.
 As the number of perches within a given space increases, preferred use of that space increases.